 Manually Store your edits

-Now you find a button for “Store Joint Edits” When you click this button, then Avastar will remember your edits and it will automatically propagate all modifications of your (green) Animation bones to the blue Deform Bones (mBones)
+Now you find a section for storing your Joint Positions within the Posing panel.
+When you click on one of the provided buttons, then Avastar stores your edits and it will automatically propagate all modifications of your (green) Animation bones to the blue Deform Bones (mBones).

 The Bone Snapping Tool